schizofox/schizofox/README.md

 </details>

+## Frequently Asked Questions (FAQ)

+**Q:** An user.js preference is greyed out, and overrides my own settings set in `programs.schizofox.settings`!

+**A:** This is usually the case when an _enterprise policy_ takes priority over your preferences.
+If you do not set any enterprise policies yourself, open an issue.
+We will handle it.

 ## 💛 Support Us <a name="doc_support_us"></a>

 Schizofox is maintained by the people below.
 If it has helped you in any shape